 The Overheating Analysis raised no objections or concerns by GLA in the Mayor of London’s Stage 1 Report nor by the Council’s officers (para 6.8.7 of the June 2021 officer’s report).

-Overall, the Energy and Sustainability aspect of the scheme is agreed to comply with London Plan policies SI2, SI4 and SI5 and Local Plan policies CS1, DM12 and DM14.
+Overall, the Energy and Sustainability aspect of the scheme is agreed to comply with London Plan policies SI2, SI4 and SI5 and Local Plan policies CS1 T, DM12 and DM14.

 Development and Flood Risk